hito-xyz/docs/Hito User's Guide/README.md

 5. Install the latest [firmware v.
 0.4.1.2](https://fota.hito.xyz) (available on Mac Chrome or Android)
 6. Because your Hito wallet is a signing device, to make a transaction it must be used with an application in one of two ways
       - with the Hito app that works on iPhone or Android
-              - You will first need to download Testflight; then you will pair your Hito wallet, follow the steps [here](https://testflight.apple.com/join/0fOZD2hD)
+            - You will first need to download Testflight, then you will pair your Hito wallet; follow the steps [here](https://testflight.apple.com/join/0fOZD2hD)
             - See the Hito beta instructional video for pairing your Hito wallet here [here](https://youtube.com/shorts/pHPlrf77LZs)
       - with the [web app](app.hito.dev) using the Hito NFC companion app [here](https://testflight.apple.com/join/kDWUnQGq)
 8. Watch the video [How To Make a Transaction](https://youtube.com/shorts/eQMrfLVqmuE)